dschmeh/seoR/README.md

 ```

 ## Google Mobile Friendly testing API in R
 The mobileFriendly-Function provides you an API-Access to the Mobile Friendly Testing API from Google.
 You will get a TRUE or FALSE for a given Url you want to test.
 This Google API is still in Beta and quite slow.
 You also will get 502-Errors quite often.
+You can find more information about this API her: https://developers.google.com/webmaster-tools/search-console-api/about
 ```
 url<-"https://www.r-project.org/"
 mobileFriendly(url)
 ```

 ## Google Pagespeed-API R
 The pageSpeed-Function allows you to retrieve Data from Googles Pagespeed API.
 You will get a Value between 0 and 100 for each tested Url.
+You can find more information about the API her: https://developers.google.com/speed/docs/insights/v2/getting-started
 ```
 url<-"https://www.r-project.org/"
 pageSpeed(url)